Hui Zhang (pathologist)

-Hui Zhang (张会 (Zhāng Huì)) is a professor of pathology at Johns Hopkins University.
+Hui Zhang (张会 (Zhāng Huì)) is a professor of Pathology at Johns Hopkins University.
 She specializes in analysis of glycoproteins and other protein modifications on the proteome scale.
 Her most cited article is Identification and quantification of N-linked glycoproteins using hydrazide chemistry, stable isotope labeling and mass spectrometry.

+Biography

+Education and career

-Zhang earned her B.S. and M.S. from Peking University, and her Ph.D. from the University of Pennsylvania.
+Zhang earned her B.S.
+(1989) and M.S.
+(1992) from Peking University, and her Ph.D.
+(1999) from the University of Pennsylvania.